oanda/apidocs/full-history.md

 ## Version 1.3.1
 - Released to Sandbox on June 30, 2014
 - New features released to fxTrade Practice on July 25, 2014.
 Compatibility change released to fxTrade Practice on July 23, 2014.
-- New features released to fxTrade pending.
+- New features released to fxTrade on August 15, 2014.
 Compatibility change released to fxTrade on August 8, 2014.

 ##### Compatibility Changes: